libass/libass-tests/regression/README.md

-J## Some Regression Tests for Libass
+## Some Regression Tests for Libass

 This directory contains regression test.
-Regression tests render the output via `compare` and report deviation from a known good output.
-This way regressions and other unintended side-effects can hopefully be discovered early before patches get merged.
+Regression tests check the current output via `compare` against a known good sample reporting deviations.
+This way regressions and other unintended changes can hopefully be discovered early before patches get merged.

-Tests are grouped into direct child directory of the current directory.
-More information regaridng the test directory-structure can be found below.

-### Run test
+The tests are grouped, with each group being located in a direct child-directory of this one.
+The structure of these child-directories is described further below.

-Run all tests with
+### Run tests
+Run all tests by passing in the path to the compare executable and the regression-test root dir *(defaults to `.` when ommited)*.
 ```
- ./run-all.sh [<dir of compare executable>] [<root dir of tests>]
+ ./run-all.sh <dir of compare executable> [<root dir of tests>]
 ```

-Run a single test in `tdir` with:
+Run a single test group located in `tdir` with:
 ```
  if [ -f tdir/scale ] ; then
     compare tdir -s "$(cat tdir/scale)"